gojek/courier-flutter/docs/docs/Configuring Client.md

 ## Required Configs
 - **authRetryPolicy**: Retry policy used to handle retry when tokenAPI URL fails
-- **messageAdapters**: List MessageAdapter used to encode model to bytes and decode bytes to object.
+- **messageAdapters**: List of MessageAdapters used to encode model to bytes and decode bytes to object.
 Prioritization will be based on the order of the adapter in the list.
+We provide built-in adapters such as: `JSONMessageAdapter`,`BytesMessageAdapter`, & `StringMessageAdapter`.
+Optionally, you can also depends on `courier_protobuf` lib to use `ProtobufMessageAdapter`.

 ## Setup CourierClient with DioAuthProvider
 To fetch ConnectionCredential (host, port, etc) from HTTP endpoint, you can use `DioAuthProvider` passing these params.